 Soil Requirement Type / pH

-Considering all these, what I would recommend you do is to go ahead with a commercially made succulents / cactus soil mix to grow them.
+Aside from good drainage, good aeration is another factor to consider when choosing the right soil mix.
+Considering all these, what I would recommend you do is go ahead with a commercially made succulent or cactus soil mix to grow them.

 Pot size Potting and Repotting

-In addition to that it needs to have one or two draining holes too. when it comes to repotting the plants, you need to do it with so much care as if you repot them without caution chances are that it would affect them badly.
+Ideally, you should choose a pot made of a porous material that will evaporate excess moisture quickly.
+In addition to that, it needs to have one or two draining holes too.
+When it comes to repotting the plants, you need to do it with so much care because if you do it without caution, chances are that it will affect them badly.

-Further keep in mind that you need to wear thick gloves as well as long sleeves so that the spines of the plants will not injure you.
+Further, keep in mind that you need to wear thick gloves as well as long sleeves so that the spines of the plants will not injure you.
+Aside from that, when repotting the plants, you must replant them in the same depth in the new pot.

 Where to Plant